Joseph E. Schmitz

 Joseph Edward Schmitz (born August 28, 1956) is an American lawyer, former inspector general of the United States Department of Defense and a former executive with Blackwater Worldwide.
 After working as a watchdog at the Pentagon for three and a half years, Schmitz resigned to return to the private sector.
-Although allegations questioning his stewardship of the inspector general's office surfaced nine months after his resignation, he later claimed that a high-level review board, the President's Council on Integrity and Efficiency, cleared him of wrongdoing in 2006.
+Although allegations questioning his stewardship of the inspector general's office surfaced nine months after his resignation, a high-level review board, the President's Council on Integrity and Efficiency, cleared him of wrongdoing in 2006.
 He was named one of Donald Trump's foreign policy advisors for his 2016 presidential campaign.

 Biography

 Schmitz was born in Milwaukee, Wisconsin, the son of John G. Schmitz, former California State Senator, member of the U.S. House of Representatives, and U.S. presidential candidate in 1972.
 Schmitz attended Catholic schools as a child, and Georgetown Preparatory School for high school, a time period in which his father also served in Congress.
 He holds a Bachelor of Science (1978) from the United States Naval Academy in Annapolis, Maryland, where he was on the wrestling team, and a Juris Doctor (1986) from Stanford University.
-His three siblings include: Mary Kay Letourneau, Jerome Schmitz, and John Schmitz.
+He was one of seven children in his family.

 Upon graduation from the Naval Academy, Schmitz served in the U.S. Navy for approximately four years, including a stint as an exchange officer with the German Navy.
 After leaving active duty, Schmitz went to law school, and was in the Naval Reserve until 2001.
 He clerked with James L. Buckley, circuit judge for the D.C.
 Circuit Court, and was a special assistant to Attorney General Edwin Meese III during the Reagan Administration.
 Schmitz entered the private sector in 1987, eventually joining the Patton Boggs law firm in Washington, D.C.
 He was also an adjunct professor of law at Georgetown University in the 1990s, and founded his own firm, Joseph E. Schmitz, PLLC, in 2008.

 Schmitz is a member of the Sovereign Military Order of Malta.

-He is a co-author of the book, Sharia: The Threat to America by the anti-Muslim Center for Security Policy, and has been on the Advisory Board of the American Freedom Law Center, which is run by the anti-Muslim David Yerushalmi.
-Schmitz has been described as an anti-Muslim activist and part of the counter-jihad movement by Hope not Hate.
+He co-authored the book Shariah: The Threat To America by the Center for Security Policy, of which he is a senior fellow, and has been on the Advisory Board of the American Freedom Law Center, which is run by David Yerushalmi.
+Because of his involvement with these groups, he has been described as anti-Muslim by the Southern Poverty Law Center and Hope not Hate.